wikimedia/wikimedia-discovery-rainbow/assets/content/app_load.md

 When a user types in a search query, it's sent off to the servers which identify and rank probable articles and then return them in a list.
 In an ideal world this would be instantaneous, but realistically, even with all the caching in the world it's going to take *some* time.

 One of the things we anonymously track is how long it takes search results to be provided to the user, after they've sent the request.
-Here we're displaying the mean, or average, the median, the 95th percentile and the 99th percentile.
-A caveat when interpreting the results is that the mean may sometimes be *higher* than the 99th percentile, in the case that that last percentile consists of requests that take a truly ludicrously long time to display. *Caveat emptor*.
+Here we're displaying the median, the 95th percentile and the 99th percentile.

+Due to a bug in the iOS EventLogging system, iOS events are currently being tracked much more frequently than Android ones and so are displayed in a different graph to avoid confusion.

 General trends
 ------